DusanTodorovic5/StockSimulator/README.md

 ### Windows

-User can compile java files and add .dll libraries to the project
+User can compile java files and add .dll libraries to the project In order to compile libraries written in C/C++ you will have to add [SQLite](https://www.sqlite.org/download.html)

 ### Linux and Mac OS

 User must recompile native libraries written in C++.
-It needs only recompiling, without additional dependencies as only dependency is [cURL](https://curl.se/) which is preinstalled in Linux and Mac OS
+It needs only recompiling, with additional dependencies being [cURL](https://curl.se/) which is preinstalled in Linux and Mac OS and [SQLite](https://www.sqlite.org/index.html)

 ## Example